frank1010111/bluebonnet/paper/paper.md

 viscosities for the oil, gas, and water phases using the `fluids` submodule.\label{fig:fluids}](Fig_1.tiff)

-The `flow` submodule solves the pressure diffusivity equation to provide estimates of the hydrocarbon production with time and the hydrocarbon recovery factors.
-This module allows the user to estimate production for shale gas wells using the scaled solutions of the single-phase real gas diffusivity equation [@patzek2013; @male2015application].
+The `flow` submodule solves the pressure diffusivity equation to provide estimates of the hydrocarbon production over time and the hydrocarbon recovery factors.
+This module allows the user to estimate production for shale gas wells using a scaled solutions of the single-phase real gas diffusivity equation [@patzek2013; @male2015application].
 In addition, this module simulates production for tight-oil and gas condensate wells using a two-phase scaled solution of the pressure diffusivity equation [@ruizmaraggi2022twophase].
-The `flow` submodule also allows users capture variations in bottomhole pressure.
+The `flow` submodule also allows users to capture production variations due to changes in bottomhole pressure.

 \autoref{fig:flow} shows the gas recovery factors for single-phase ideal gas, real gas, and multiphase scaled flow solutions using the `flow` submodule.